ahlstromcj/seq66/README.md

             More to come.
         *   Added api_sysex() overrides, at last.
         *   Added Preference items for MIDI control I/O.
+        *   Work on issue #41 and other NSM issues.
     *   Version 0.97.3:
         *   Added pattern-recording indicator to live-grid slots.
         *   Replace useless "Record" automation command with a "Loop Mode"